Here is the blog post page of my CCBC. Follow my steps, let's start the journey!

 Weekly Weigh-Ins: Positive Reinforcement through Learning

 I recorded every jog in a fitness app and weighed myself on every Thursday morning during the challenge.
-On XXX, I noticed that I had lost 0.5kg and felt happy all day.
+On October 16th, I noticed that I had lost 0.5kg and felt happy all day.
 This is actually operant conditioning in action, where the reward of losing weight progress reinforced the behaviour of consistency (Hoyer et al., 2024).
 At the beginning stage, when my weight kept at one level, I changed the plan and avoided upsetting myself.
 Instead, I reduced the difficulty and kept consistency.
 I have learned to enjoy the process rather than fearing the scale during this reinforcement-adjustment-reinforcement cycle.

 02/10/2025